-Donation in the second of the line of the Adult Gaming Centre Premises in respect of which an Adult Gaming Centre Premises Licence has effect.
-Authorised Local Authority Officer A Licensing Authority Officer who is an authorised person for a purpose relating to premises in that Authority's area.
-Betting Machines A machine designed or adapted for use to bet on future real events [not a gaming machine].
-Bingo A game of equal chance.
-Casino An arrangement whereby people are given an opportunity to participate in one or more casino games.
-Casino Resolution Resolution not to issue Casino Premises Licences.
-Child Individual who is less than 16 years old.
-Club Gaming Machine Permit Permit to enable the premises to provide gaming machines [3 machines of Categories B,C or D. Conditions Conditions to be attached to licences by way of:- Automatic provision Regulations provided by Secretary of State Conditions provided by Gambling Commission Conditions provided by Licensing Authority Conditions may be general in nature [either attached to all licences or all licences of a particular nature] or may be specific to a particular licence.
-Default Conditions Conditions that will apply unless the Licensing Authority decides to exclude them.
+Adult Coming Contro Premises in respect of which an Adult Gaming Centre Adult Gaming Centre Premises Licence has effect.
+Authorizable and Authority Office A Licensing Authority Officer who is an authorised person for Authorised Local Authority Officer a purpose relating to premises in that Authority's area.
+A machine designed or adapted for use to bet on future real Betting Machines events [not a gaming machine].
+A game of equal chance.
+Bingo An arrangement whereby people are given an opportunity to Casino participate in one or more casino games.
+Resolution not to issue Casino Premises Licences.
+Casino Resolution Individual who is less than 16 years old.
+Child , Permit to enable the premises to provide gaming machines [3 Club Gaming Machine Permit machines of Categories B,C or D. Conditions to be attached to licences by way of:- Conditions Consumerio to to amazinou to mornoco ty may on q Automatic provision Regulations provided by Secretary of State Conditions provided by Gambling Commission q Conditions provided by Licensing Authority Conditions may be general in nature [either attached to all licences or all licences of a particular nature] or may be specific to a particular licence.
+Conditions that will apply unless the Licensing Authority Default Conditions decides to exclude them.
 This may apply to all Premises Licences, to a class of Premises Licence or Licences for specified circumstances.
-Delegated Powers Decisions delegated either to a Licensing Committee, Sub- Committee or Licensing Officers.
-Disorder No set interpretation.
-However, likely to be connected to the way gambling is being conducted.
-In the case of Gambling Premises' Licences, disorder is intended to mean activity that is more serious and disruptive than mere nuisance.
-Equal Chance Gaming Games that do not involve playing or staking against a bank and where the chances are equally favourable to all participants.
-Exempt Lotteries Lotteries specified in the Gambling Act as permitted to be run without a licence form the Gambling Commission.
-There are four types: Small Society Lottery [required to register with Licensing Authorities.
-Incidental Non Commercial Lotteries.
-Private Lotteries.
-Customer Lotteries.
-External Lottery Manager An individual, firm or company appointed by the Small Lottery Society to manage a lottery on their behalf.
+Decisions delegated either to a Licensing Committee, Sub- Delegated Powers Committee or Licensing Officers.
+3 No set interpretation.
+However, likely to be connected to the Disorder way gambling is being conducted.
+In the case of Gambling 2.00.00.
+Premises' Licences, disorder is intended to mean activity that is more serious and disruptive than mere nuisance.
+Games that do not involve playing or staking against a bank Equal Chance Gaming and where the chances are equally favourable to all Lydai Olialioo Oalilliig participants.
+Lotteries specified in the Gambling Act as permitted to be run Evennt Letteries , Exempt Lotteries without a licence form the Gambling Commission.
+There are four types: Small Society Lottery [required to register with Licensing Authorities Authorities. q Incidental Non Commercial Lotteries. q Private Lotteries. q Customer Lotteries.
+An individual, firm or company appointed by the Small Lottery External Lottery Manager Society to manage a lottery on their behalf.
 They are consultants who generally take their fees from the expenses of the lottery.